What requirements must herbs and spices meet to be allowed on the European market?

 Sustainability certification

-Although it is less important than product and food safety requirements, European buyers are increasingly demanding sustainability.
-The most obvious market in Europe for sustainably sourced products is the fairtrade market.
+Although it is less important than product and food safety requirements, European buyers are demanding sustainability more and more often.
+The most obvious market in Europe for sustainably sourced products is the fair trade market.

 Fairtrade International has specific standards for herbs, herbal teas and spices from small-scale producer organisations.
 This defines minimum prices and price premiums for conventional and organic products from several countries and regions.
 For herbs and spices without a fixed Fairtrade Minimum Price or fixed Fairtrade Premium, the Fairtrade Premium is set at 15% of the commercial price.